WPTI: Soft AC and country

-Alternative Rock, Top 40 and Regional Mexican
+Alternative rock, top 40 and regional Mexican

 The purchase of WNEU by Radio Equity Partners was announced in July 1994 and it was believed the station would become the "rocking country cousin" to WTQR.
 On September 22, 1994, the station became WXRA "94.5 the Rock Alternative", playing modern rock from the 80s and 90s for listeners 18 to 34.
-Later in the 90s, the station began playing a mix of old and new rock and called itself "The Rock Station".
+On August 24, 1998, the station began playing a mix of old and new rock and called itself "The Rock Station", with Bob and Tom in the morning.
 Around New Year's Day, 2001, WXRA's format moved to 100.3 FM, with 94.5 FM becoming WWCC, a classic-leaning country music station.
 Ratings for this format were poor.
 On February 24, 2003, WWCC became WGBT, and flipped to a Rhythmic Top 40 format as "94.5 The Beat."

 On February 16, 2006, at 5 p.m., after playing "Don't Forget About Us" by Mariah Carey, WGBT switched to a Spanish-language classic hits format as "La Preciosa."
 The station played Regional Mexican music from the 70s, 80s and 90s.
 As such, WGBT became The Triad's first FM Spanish-language radio station (and the second in North Carolina).
 This made the fourth distinctly different radio format in five years to be broadcast on the 94.5 frequency in the Greensboro market.

-Talk Radio
+Talk radio

 At the end of 2009, the Curtis Media Group announced that its WSJS/WSML news talk simulcast would no longer carry The Rush Limbaugh Show.
 On December 31, 2009, WGBT ended its Regional Mexican format, becoming talk station "Rush Radio 94.5" under the new call sign WPTI.
 The station aired weekend-long continuous replays of The Rush Limbaugh Week in Review through New Year's weekend.
 The Glenn Beck Program and a local show called The Morning Rush hosted by Bill Flynn and Pamela Furr debuted January 4.
 On July 26, 2010, WPTI added the Sean Hannity Show to its schedule.

 Following controversial comments made by Rush Limbaugh regarding Sandra Fluke, WPTI was asked by the university not to promote the Tar Heel Sports Network during The Rush Limbaugh Show.

 In November 2010, the station canceled The Morning Rush with Flynn and Pamela Furr (although Furr continued anchoring news for both WPTI and WRDU).
 After Christmas 2010, Dmitri Vassilaros began hosting the morning show.
 In 2011, WPTI replaced Vassilaros with K.C.
 O'Dea.

 On May 24, 2013, WPTI dropped its "Rush Radio 94.5" branding, switching to "94.5 WPTI".
-Limbaugh died of lung cancer in February 2021.
-WPTI began airing his replacement, Clay Travis & Buck Sexton, that June.